What are non-Hodgkin lymphomas?

 Weakness and unusual sensations

-Doctors suspect non-Hodgkin lymphoma when you have a lot of swollen, painless lymph nodes that don't go away after a few weeks.
+Doctors suspect non-Hodgkin lymphoma when you have enlarged, painless lymph nodes that don't go away after a few weeks.

-If doctors suspect non-Hodgkin lymphoma from your symptoms, they will do a lymph node biopsy (taking out part of the tissue to look at under a microscope).
+If doctors suspect non-Hodgkin lymphoma from your symptoms, they will do a:

 Before doctors treat your non-Hodgkin lymphoma, they need to see how far it has spread.
 Doctors use several tests to check the spread of non-Hodgkin lymphoma, such as: